MarcDV1999/Universal-Robots-AR-App/README.md

 # UR-App
-Developed and presented AR application to provide superimposed real-time information on the state of the robot with Unity.
+On April 11, 2019, the Hackathon of Universal Robots #Hackthecobot was held.
+This application corresponds to one of the 3 challenges that were raised.
+The challenge was to get implementing an enhanced reality application that was useful for operators using the robot.
+The idea is that the APP can offer information such as the status of the motors, temperature of the robot ... in a simple and intuitive way using this new technology.